zyfreetip/firstblood-www/README.md

 ##Installing Node.js

 If you're using OS X or Windows, the best way to install Node.js is to use one of the installers from the Node.js download page.
-If you're using Linux, you can use the [installer]("https://nodejs.org/en/download/"), or you can check NodeSource's binary distributions to see whether or not there's a more recent version that works with your system.
+If you're using Linux, you can use the <a href ="https://nodejs.org/en/download/">installer</a>, or you can check <a href = "https://github.com/nodesource/distributions">NodeSource's binary distributions</a> to see whether or not there's a more recent version that works with your system.

 Test: Run `node -v`. <br>
 The version should be higher than `v0.10.32`.